 To quote Phil, “ultimately it seems that whatever diet is best for a person to achieve that goal is the one that counts“.

 The two main online book resources are:

 - Nutrition needs and assessment (excel sheet) – Here you can calculate your nutrition needs and keep track of progress and assess the need for changes

 - 16-week intermediate or beginner training programs – Detailed day to day workouts, including body part splits and detailed explanations.

 If you’re short on time

-I like the book, and I believe I’ll be referencing quite often it in the future.
-It’s worth a read if you are starting out on your muscle building journey or if you are at a loss on how to do it right and don’t want to hire a specialized personal trainer like Phil or myself.
+I like the book, and I believe I’ll be referencing quite often in the future.
+It’s worth a read if you are starting out on your muscle-building journey or if you are at a loss on how to do it right and don’t want to hire a specialized personal trainer like Phil or myself.

 You can buy The Diabetic Muscle and Fitness Guide here!